ValaryLim/Alpacash/README.md

 5. Run "npm install"
 6. Run "react-native run-android"

+## User Stories
+The following are features that a user would have/ want in a financial tracker, based on a preliminary sensing when we asked our peers for their feedback/ opinions on the project.
+#### As a user of the financial tracker, I want to:
+1. Be able to add and delete my transactions
+2. Split my transactions based on income and expenditure, as well as different categories within income and expenditure
+3. Be able to customise the categories of transactions to suit my personal needs
+4. Set budgets to keep my spending in check
+5. View the percentage of my budget spent, and have it reset at regular intervals
+6. See the statistics behind my expenditure habits to understand where my money is going into
+7. Be incentivised to continue using the app to track my expenses and encourage me to save

+## Unique Selling Point
+The unique selling point of our financial tracker is in its gamified portion.
+In the market presently, there are gamified financial trackers but those trackers reward for **spending** rather than **saving**, where a certain amount of expenditure recorded by the user would give the user different items to collect, e.g. buildings.
+In our application, we tried to emphasise on the saving aspect of the tracker by giving alpacas based on the **percentage of budget spent**.

 ## Summary of Features
 ### Transactions
 * Scroll through transactions weekly and by day